Burger King (Mattoon, Illinois): History

 Mattoon residents Gene and Betty Hoots bought the successful Frigid Queen ice cream shop from Gene's uncle, Bill Paullin, in 1952.
 In 1954, Gene expanded the business, adding hamburgers, French fries and other items to the menu.
 In 1957, they fixed up a two-car parking garage behind the Frigid Queen, adding a grill and a counter for customers.
 When it came time to give the new business behind the Frigid Queen a name, Gene wanted to go with The Hot Dames but Betty said that a queen needs a king, and chose the name Burger King instead.

 In 1959, after prompting by his uncle, Gene registered the name "Burger King" as a state trademark in Illinois, and the Hootses were official owners and operators of the only "Burger King" restaurant in Illinois at the time.

 The Hootses retired in February 2015 and sold the company to a local businessman, Cory Sanders.
 Sanders announced that he would continue to operate the restaurant but would be making several changes including a planned remodel of the interior, menu expansion and price reductions.
-He also said that he intends to host car shows, fundraisers for local charities, and increase web and social media presence of the restaurant.
 Sanders subsequently sold the company in March 2017 to its long-time manager, Ernie Drummond.
-Burger King sources its meat from well-known local business Morgan’s Meat Market.